 One day, some people went to God and asked God: how come you have given Kenyans everything?
 They have a good climate and you have blessed them with runners and so many other talented people.

 Then God replied: You think they have everything?
 Have you seen their leaders?

 The people of Kenya are awesome and creative.
 We are being let down by leaders in every sector of society, not just in politics.
 So many talented Kenyans would have turned various sectors of this country around, but every sector has lazy, unimaginative bullies as leaders who do the best they can to make sure that nothing goes right if they will not get the sole credit.
 They are like King Saul envious of David after the women sang a murderous song" "Saul has slain his thousands, but David has slain his tens of thousands."
 And because these leaders promote only people like themselves, they are succeeded by people who do the same darn thing.

 And this is not unique to Africa.
 It is the essential nature of capitalism.
 In fact, many of the privatization policies in Kenya come from the World Bank, or from the inept British elite through DfID.
-And as David Graeber observes in his landmark book Bullshit jobs, so many people in employment worldwide are engaged in a masochistic balance between performing their jobs satisfactorily, but not too well that they threaten their superiors.
+And as David Graeber observes in his landmark book Bullshit jobs, so many employers worldwide subject their employees to a delicate, sadistic balance between performing one's job satisfactorily, but not too well that one threatens their superiors.
 That's why it's time for us to explore different ways of organizing work, such as borrowing ideas from the cooperative movement.